2020 Four Continents Figure Skating Championships

 The 2020 Four Continents Figure Skating Championships were held on February 4–9, 2020 in Seoul, South Korea.
 Held annually since 1999, the competition featured skaters from the Americas, Asia, Africa, and Oceania.
-Medals were awarded in the disciplines of men's singles, ladies' singles, pairs, and ice dance.
+Medals were awarded in the disciplines of men's singles, ladies' singles, pair skating, and ice dance.

 Qualification

 Age and minimum TES requirements

 The competition is open to skaters from all non-European member nations of the International Skating Union.
 The corresponding competition for European skaters is the 2020 European Figure Skating Championships.

 Skaters are eligible for the 2020 Four Continents Championships if they turned 15 years of age before July 1, 2019 and have met the minimum technical elements score requirements.
 The ISU accepts scores if they were obtained at senior-level ISU-recognized international competitions at least 21 days before the first official practice day of the championships.

 Number of entries per discipline

 Each qualifying member nation may have up to three entries per discipline.